5201 Old York Road

 Essential Education, Experience and Skills:

-- Excellent communication, writing, and computer skills.
+- Excellent verbal and written communication and computer skills.

 - Ability to work with diverse populations including clients and staff in critical and emergency situations.

 - Sensitive to cultural, economic, gender, and sexual orientation differences

 - Experience dedicated to working with individuals with substance abuse/addiction is a plus.

 To apply, please forward cover letter (including salary requirements) and resume to firstname.lastname@example.org.
 Please indicate the position in your email's subject line.